matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Cloud Functions enable event-driven, serverless, highly scalable microservices**

-- Each function is lightweight microservice.
+- Each function is a lightweight microservice.

 **Cloud Functions use cases**